chaps-io/gush/README.md

 **Example:**

 Let's assume you have two jobs, `DownloadVideo`, `EncodeVideo`.
-The latter needs to know where the first one save the file to be able to open it.
+The latter needs to know where the first one saved the file to be able to open it.

 ```ruby